Evangelical Lutheran Church (United States): Presidents

-Conventions of the ELC
+Conventions

 From 1917 to 1926 a general convention was held triennially.
 There was need of holding several extraordinary conventions, so beginning in 1928 (called the 8th) it was held biennially with the general convention always falling on the even numbered years.
-Voting members of the conventions were pastors who were currently serving congregations of the Church, and one lay representative from each parish consisting of one congregation and two representatives from each parish consisting of two or more congregations.
+Voting members of the conventions were pastors who were currently serving congregations of the church, and one lay representative from each parish consisting of one congregation and two representatives from each parish consisting of two or more congregations.